This post may contain affiliate links. Read our disclosure policy here.

 - Prep

-Preheat oven to 375F, grease, or line a 9×13 baking dish. - Make the coating
+First, you preheat oven to 375F, and grease or line a 9×13 baking dish. - Make the coating

-Place chicken breasts on the baking dish.
-Distribute the mixture over the chicken, and evenly coat all the tops. - Bake to perfection
+You place the chicken breasts on the baking dish and distribute the mixture over the chicken to evenly coat all the tops. - Bake the veggies

-- Bake chicken breasts for 45 minutes until the internal temperature reaches 165F.
+Bake the chicken breasts for 45 minutes until the internal temperature reaches 165F.
 Remove from the oven and allow to rest 5-10 minutes before serving.

 For up close footage on how this juicy chicken recipe is made, watch this short video: